blaix/gren-tui/examples/v3/menu/README.md

 # Menu Example

-Bare bones example of a two-column menu with highlighted selection that can be moved with the arrow keys.
+Bare bones example of a two-column menu in the terminal with highlighted selection that can be moved with the arrow keys.

 ![menu example](https://github.com/blaix/gren-tui/raw/main/media/menu-example.gif)